The Amalgamation of AI and Hybrid Cloud

 Related

-As more AI-ready infrastructure options emerge, IT leaders will need to remain focused on integrity and efficiency of their systems, but they’ll als have to manage expectations at the top, McDowell said.
+As more AI-ready infrastructure options emerge, hybrid cloud is taking center stage.
+But IT leaders will need to remain focused on the integrity and efficiency of their systems, and they’ll have to do so while managing expectations at the top, McDowell said.

 “The IT practitioner already has his expectations set,” he said.
 “You have to manage up the chain and set expectations that this is not going to solve all the world's problems.”